 Mildmay’s work in Uganda started in 1993 following an invitation from the Government of Uganda.

-Dr Veronica Moss (then a senior executive of Mildmay) said: “I was attending a conference on paediatric AIDS in Edinburgh, Scotland, in September 1993 when I met Hon Manuel Pinto, MP for Rakai District, Uganda, and he said to me, "We must talk – I want Mildmay to come to Uganda.”
+Dr Veronica Moss (then the Medical Director of Mildmay) said: “I was attending a conference on paediatric AIDS in Edinburgh, Scotland, in September 1993 when I met Hon Manuel Pinto, MP for Rakai District, Uganda, and he said to me, "We must talk – I want Mildmay to come to Uganda.”

-Mildmay Uganda was officially opened in September 1998 by Princess Anne and started receiving patients in October of the same year.
+Mildmay Uganda's hospital was officially opened in September 1998 by Anne, The Princess Royal, and started receiving patients in October of the same year.

 In 2007, Her Majesty Queen Elizabeth II visited Mildmay Uganda and its paediatric care centre.
 This was indicative of how significant the work done by Mildmay in Uganda had become.